jaortiz117/NodeJS-Angular-Server-example/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.1.

+This example uses code from a tutorial by Lukas Marx (https://malcoded.com/posts/angular-backend-express)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+To test the back-end portion of the server run `ng build` first.
+Then run `node server` to check that the requests are working on `http://localhost:3000/`.

 ## Code scaffolding